 - Delta 5 desaturase is an enzyme that promotes long-chain polyunsaturated fatty acids, which decrease risk of diabetes and heart disease (Current Opinion in Lipidology, 2012).
 After calorie reduction this enzyme increased, but it decreased in the control group.

 A few things from this study are worth mentioning: Participants were in Korea, where rice is more of a diet staple than the U.S. Removing 1/3 portion of rice each time reduces a certain type of nutrient.
 Rice is a carbohydrate which raises blood sugar relatively quickly (known as it’s glycemic index, or GI).
 High-glycemic index carbohydrates such as white rice are more strongly related to diabetes risk, therefore results may be due to the particular nutrient that was reduced.

 Researchers also provided up-front nutritional counseling to the calorie-reducing group, so it’s possible this group also made some other dietary changes.
 However, subjects recorded what they ate at three-day intervals during the study and the net reduction per day was still 100 calories, three times per day, which in practical terms is not a big change.

 A Change that Can Start Today

 For overweight nondiabetic people, these improvements demonstrate this is a manageable step to move toward lasting change.
-Here are some other examples of 100 calorie cutbacks you can make three times each day to start gaining benefits:
+Here are some other examples of 100 calorie cutbacks you can make three times each day to reduce inflammation quickly: